 Although Sons has its own membership, the organization is not a separate entity.
 Rather, SAL is a program of The American Legion.
 Many Legionnaires hold dual membership in SAL.
 The Sons organization is divided into detachments at the state level and squadrons at the local level.
 A squadron pairs with a local American Legion post; a squadron’s charter is contingent upon its parent post’s charter.
 However, squadrons can determine the extent of their services to the community, state and nation.
 They are permitted flexibility in planning programs and activities to meet their needs, but must remember SAL’s mission: to strengthen the four pillars of The American Legion.

-SAL is more than just membership.
 SAL members have worked together with The American Legion to promote children and youth programs, including the American Legion Child Welfare Foundation (CWF).
-In 2017, SAL raised over $594,400 for CWF.
-Since 1988, the Sons of The American Legion has raised over $7 million for the CWF.
+In 2019, SAL raised over $427,315 for CWF.
+Since 1988, the Sons of The American Legion has raised over $8 million for the CWF.

 Sons of The American Legion continues to provide services to those in need in the local communities, through programs that include fundraising events.